RWA & Private Credit

 Overview

-Goldfinch takes on-chain private credit in a different direction: lending to businesses in emerging markets.
-The protocol connects DeFi capital with borrowers in regions where traditional credit is expensive or unavailable, including parts of Latin America, Africa, and Southeast Asia.
+Goldfinch attacks the most ambitious use case: connecting DeFi capital with emerging market borrowers in regions where traditional credit is expensive or unavailable.
+We're talking about fintech lenders in Latin America, Africa, and Southeast Asia.

 How Goldfinch Works

-1. Borrowers — Typically fintech lenders or financial institutions in emerging markets that need capital to lend to their own customers
+1. Borrowers — Typically fintech companies or financial institutions that need capital to lend locally

-2. Backers — Sophisticated investors who evaluate borrowers, perform due diligence, and supply capital to the junior (first-loss) tranche
+2. Backers — Sophisticated investors who perform due diligence and supply junior tranche capital

-3. Senior pool — A passive pool that automatically allocates capital to deals that have attracted sufficient Backer support
+3. Senior pool — Passive capital that automatically follows deals with sufficient Backer support

-4. Leverage model — The senior pool provides leverage on top of Backer capital, amplifying the total loan amount
+4. Leverage mechanism — Senior pool provides additional capital on top of Backer investments

 Goldfinch's Impact and Challenges